BAF Shaheen College Chattogram

-BAF Shaheen College Chattogram (বিএএফ শাহীন কলেজ চট্টগ্রাম) is a school and college in Chattogram, Bangladesh.
-It is situated at Bangladesh Air Force base Zhahurul Haque.
-It is directed by Bangladesh Air Force (BAF) under the regulations of Ministry of Education and Board of Secondary and Higher Secondary Education Chattogram.
+BAF Shaheen College Chattogram (বিএএফ শাহীন কলেজ চট্টগ্রাম) is a school and college in Chittagong, Bangladesh.
+It is situated at Bangladesh Air Force (BAF) base Zhahurul Haque.
+It is directed by the BAF under the regulations of the Ministry of Education and the Board of Intermediate and Secondary Education, Chattogram.

 History

-It was established in 1978 as a school and in the session 1985-1986, it was upgraded to Higher Secondary Level.
-Here co-education is rendered from KG-XII.
+The school was established in 1978 by the Bangladesh Air Force.
+It added a higher secondary section in the 1985–86 academic year.
+In 2006, English-medium instruction in the National Curriculum and Textbook Board (NCTB) curriculum was introduced for one section of classes 2 through 5.
+English-medium instruction was added at the higher secondary level in 2014.
+It is co-educational from kindergarten through class 12.